AcceleratedLinux/accelerated-linux/linux/Documentation/driver-api/media/mc-core.rst

 Pads are identified by their entity and their 0-based index in the pads array.

-Both information are stored in the struct :c:type:`media_pad`, making the struct :c:type:`media_pad` pointer the canonical way to store and pass link references.
+Both information are stored in the struct media_pad, making the struct media_pad pointer the canonical way to store and pass link references.

 Pads have flags that describe the pad capabilities and state.